Jerome L. Greene Science Center

 The Zuckerman Institute brings together a constellation of neuroscientists, engineers, statisticians, psychologists and other scholars from across Columbia University who collaborate on research, teaching and public programming.
 A deeper understanding of the brain promises to transform human health and society.
 From effective treatments for disorders like Alzheimer's, Parkinson's, depression and autism, to advances in fields as fundamental as computer science, economics, law, the arts and social policy, the potential impact for humanity is enormous.

-Community Programs at Jerome Greene
+Community Programs and Dining at Jerome Greene

 Designed to serve both the campus and local community, the building's ground floor houses restaurant and retail options, as well as public events and interactive installations that engage people of all ages in the wonders of brain science.